badalmer/Generative-Painting/README.md

 Generative Painting (toons)
 ======
 Generative Painting (toons) is a branch of the original Generative Painting code.
-This generates compositions by pulling shapes from the database of .svg files, they are placed within the sketch at different locations and filled with perdetermined colors (pulled from the simpsons).
+This generates compositions by pulling shapes from the database of .svg files, they are placed within the sketch at different locations and filled with predetermined colors (pulled from the simpsons).

 // see readme file for options